Ethiopia through the eyes of one of our Great Ethiopian Run participants, Richard Vallis

 After our time in Addis Ababa, we flew to Mekelle in the beautiful northern province of Tigray.
 Here, the buildings are painted with the most vibrant of colours, local transportation is often donkey or horse power and the scenery is truly breathtaking.

 While in Mekelle, we visited the Mekelle Blind School for children, where children with low or no sight can still access the same education as others.
-The school is supported by SENTigray, who have created “talking text books” as a supplement to braille books, and 80 students received these last year.
+The school is supported by SENEthiopia, who have created “talking text books” as a supplement to braille books, and 80 students received these last year.

 We brought games, musical instruments and clothes (thank you to those who passed these on!).
-SENTigray supported 140 disabled young people and mothers of disabled children with livelihood training, and a total of 6,151 disabled people were supported in their communities in 2018!
+SENEthiopia supported 140 disabled young people and mothers of disabled children with livelihood training, and a total of 6,151 disabled people were supported in their communities in 2018!

 The next day, we visited the Dignity Period Factory that manufactures reusable sanitary pads.
 Ethiopiaid and other NGOs buy these to be distributed amongst Ethiopia’s 35 million women who have no access to products Westerners take for granted.
 This lady is running the crèche at the factory, allowing the employees to continue working while their children receive free child care.